Last updated in March 2015

 - infrastructure development, in particular water management and power supply

-The Goethe Institute does not have a local office in Kosovo, which continues to be served by the GI’s Belgrade office.
+The Goethe Institute does not have a local office in Kosovo, which continues to be served by the GI’s offices in Belgrade (culture) and Thessaloniki (language).
 However, a language learning centre that is partnered with the Goethe Institute was opened in Priština in May 2013.
 This has since become well established and offers a wide range of language courses.
 In addition, the German Embassy in Priština handles a substantial portion of the cultural work, including scholarship and further-education programmes as well as organising events such as concerts and exhibitions.
-German culture invariably meets with a warm response in Kosovo, as evidenced by events such as the annually held Days of the German Language and other cultural events organised by the German Embassy.
+German culture invariably meets with a warm response in Kosovo, as evidenced by the annually held Days of the German Language and other cultural events organised by the German Embassy.
 There are also an increasing number of private local initiatives devoted to German culture and the German language.
 On 12 September 2012, Germany and Kosovo signed a cultural agreement that placed the already existing lively cultural exchange between the two countries on an official footing under international law.

 Given the close relations with Germany at all levels, there is a very keen interest in learning German, with demand outstripping the courses offered.
 Along with English, German is the most widely spoken foreign language.
 The German Academic Exchange Service (DAAD) has an academic teacher working at the University of Priština and also awards scholarships for studying in Germany.
-There are approximately 100 teachers of German in Kosovo.
-As part of the Schools: Partners for the Future initiative (PASCH), four schools receive support from Germany: two offering the German Language Diploma of the Standing Conference of the Ministers of Education and Cultural Affairs of the Länder in the Federal Republic of Germany (KMK), and two schools supervised by the Goethe Institute offering German as a foreign language from the first grade onwards.
+As part of the Schools: Partners for the Future initiative (PASCH), four schools receive support from Germany: two offering the German Language Diploma (DSD) of the Standing Conference of the Ministers of Education and Cultural Affairs of the Länder in the Federal Republic of Germany, and two schools supervised by the Goethe Institute offering German as a foreign language from the first grade onwards (so-called FIT schools).
 In cooperation with the German Embassy, Kosovo’s Ministry of Education is seeking to further consolidate the position of German in the curriculum.